na-na-hi/renget/archive/how2playba.md

 I'll go over every item, just know that this shop is a lot more nuanced.
 You can pick anything and it'd be decent.

 - Artifacts
-I don't recommend buying out the artifacts, except when you absolutely need to.
-Even though you can't get these artifacts through bounty, there are a lot of events where you can farm them.
-You also get an okayish chunk through raids.
+Buy them when you absolutely need to.
+Even though you can't get these artifacts through bounty, there are a lot of events where you get a dece to haul.
+There's the occasional morsel from raids too.

 - Reports
 The safest option if you don't know what to pick.
 They're purple, they're FREE\*, and you'll always need them.
 They're REALLY expensive though, so you usually skip them in favour of the other options.